 Karl Hersch: One of the other topics we hear about is training and upskilling and that being something that’s very important to employees as they come in; they want to diversify their skills to grow and to develop.
 Let me get your perspective on how you, as a company, are approaching that.

 Jen Warne: This isn’t just a Lincoln challenge—it’s an industry challenge.
 It’s a corporate America challenge.
 There’s this challenge when it comes to career development and upskilling around scarcity of time.
-Employers—and this is a focus for Lincoln—really need to be focused on ensuring not that you just have the programs to invest in your career development, but that you’re actually supporting your employees and ensuring that they have time to invest in their career development.
+Employers—and this is a focus for Lincoln—really need to be focussed on ensuring not that you just have the programmes to invest in your career development, but that you’re actually supporting your employees and ensuring that they have time to invest in their career development.

-We were the first employer in our industry to partner with the society of actuaries to have a targeted upskilling program for actuaries.
+We were the first employer in our industry to partner with the society of actuaries to have a targeted upskilling programme for actuaries.
 What we saw was a need for experienced actuaries to be upskilled around data analytics.
 Now we’re looking at other opportunities to do that.
 We’re about to launch a new upskilling platform to offer all of our employees additional resources, tools, career pathing, so that they can really help to manage their careers and access new learning.

 We invest a lot in terms of upskilling our leadership.
 They have to be the advocates for our employees’ careers.
-We’ve focused a lot on upskilling our leaders so that they can be effective when having career development conversations with their employees.
+We’ve focussed a lot on upskilling our leaders so that they can be effective when having career development conversations with their employees.
 When you look at why people typically tend to leave, they want more clarity around what’s next in their career, and I think there’s always more to do in that space.

 Karl Hersch: This conversation has proven that that human capital is really an area [that] insurance executives need to focus on to [not just] continue the evolution [to be] the insurer of the future, but also an employer of the future.
 I can’t thank you enough for sharing your time and expertise with us today.